Meldiron/aw-poc-svelte/README.md

 ### Dependencies

 We try to have as little dependencies as possible.
 Currently, project only uses depenrencies created by `svelte-kit`.
-No non-dev dependencies yet, except AppwriteSDK 🤩
+No non-dev dependencies yet 🤩

 ### CSS styles

 Svelte Kit introduces no features, but also no limits.
 It understands CSS pre-compilers and it supports per-component styling.
 Nothing special, pretty common for all frameworks.
+With CSS, this is mostly our job to keep everything structured so we don't end up with questions "Will I break the whole website if I add my class in here?".

+Btw, I would love to have internal discussion about CSS vs Bootstrap vs Tailwind.

 ### State management